 The kids loved this toddler bird activity, especially the bird feeders.
 Some squirrels ended up running off with a few when some of the kids got home, but they were still just as thrilled that a squirrel took something they made.
 It was super cute!

-The supplies for this activity were really inexpensive.
-You can grab them on Amazon below:
+The supplies for this activity aren’t that complicated and you don’t need a ton of items.
+You can easily grab them on Amazon below:

 If you liked this homeschool preschool bird activity, you might also like: